-- the number of patients with intermediate or high-risk myelofibrosis or uncontrolled polycythemia vera who are diagnosed with the disease and the number of such patients that may be treated with JAKAFI; - the acceptance of JAKAFI by patients and the healthcare community;
+- the number of patients with intermediate or high-risk myelofibrosis, uncontrolled polycythemia vera or steroid-refractory acute graft-versus-host disease who are diagnosed with the diseases and the number of such patients that may be treated with JAKAFI; - the acceptance of JAKAFI by patients and the healthcare community; - whether physicians, patients and healthcare payors view JAKAFI as therapeutically effective and safe relative to cost and any alternative therapies;

-- · whether physicians, patients and healthcare payors view JAKAFI as therapeutically effective and safe relative to cost and any alternative therapies; - the ability to obtain and maintain sufficient coverage or reimbursement by third-party payors; - the ability of our third-party manufacturers to manufacture JAKAFI in sufficient quantities that meet all applicable quality standards; - the ability of our company and our third-party providers to provide marketing and distribution support for JAKAFI; - the label and promotional claims allowed by the FDA; - the maintenance of regulatory approval for the approved indications in the United States; and - our ability to develop, obtain regulatory approval for and commercialize ruxolitinib in the United States for additional indications.
+- the ability to obtain and maintain sufficient coverage or reimbursement by third-party payors and pricing; - the ability of our third-party manufacturers to manufacture JAKAFI in sufficient quantities that meet all applicable quality standards; - the ability of our company and our third-party providers to provide marketing and distribution support for JAKAFI: - the effects of the COVID-19 Pandemic, any associated quarantine, travel restriction, stay-at-home or shutdown orders, guidelines or practices, and any disruption in our supply chain for JAKAFI on our ability to provide marketing and distribution support for JAKAFI, our ability to produce sufficient quantities of JAKAFI that meet all applicable quality standards, patient demand (including new patient prescriptions) and other risks detailed further below under "-Other Risks Relating to our Business-Public health epidemics, such as the COVID-19 Pandemic, could adversely affect our business, results of operations, and financial condition"; - the label and promotional claims allowed by the FDA; - the maintenance of regulatory approval for the approved indications in the United States; and - our ability to develop, obtain regulatory approval for and commercialize ruxolitinib in the United States for additional indications.

-If we are not successful in commercializing JAKAFI in the United States, or are significantly delayed or limited in doing so, our business may be materially harmed and we may need to delay other drug discovery and development initiatives or even significantly curtail operations.
+If we are not able to maintain revenues from JAKAFI in the United States, or our revenues from JAKAFI decrease, our business may be materially harmed and we may need to delay other drug discovery, development and commercialization initiatives or even significantly curtail operations, and our ability to license or acquire new products to diversify our revenue base could be limited.

-In addition, our receipt of royalties under our collaboration agreements with Novartis for sales of JAKAVI outside the United States and with Lilly for worldwide sales of OLUMIANT will depend on factors similar to those listed above, with similar regulatory issues driven by applicable regulatory authorities affecting jurisdictions outside the United States.
+In addition, our receipt of royalties under our collaboration agreements with Novartis for sales of JAKAVI outside the United States and TABRECTA globally and with Eli Lilly and Company for worldwide sales of OLUMIANT will depend on factors similar to those listed above, with similar regulatory, pricing and reimbursement issues driven by applicable regulatory authorities and governmental and third-party payors affecting jurisdictions outside the United States.